A Pessimistic Approximation for the Fisher Information Measure: Introduction

 \section{Introduction}

-Suppose we are given a parametric system, characterized by a probability density or mass function $q(y;\theta)$, and face the problem of inferring the deterministic but unknown system parameter $\theta\in\Theta$ from measurements at the system output $Y$.
+Suppose we are given a parametric system, characterized by a probability density or mass function $q(y;\theta)$, and face the problem of having to infer the deterministic but unknown system parameter $\theta\in\Theta$ from measurements at the system output $Y$.
 The output $Y$ takes random values $y\in\mathcal{Y}$, where $\mathcal{Y}$ denotes the support of the random variable $Y$.
-Estimation theory \cite{Fisher22,Fisher25} provides a variety of tools for this kind of problem: On the one hand, guidelines for the design of high-performance \emph{processing algorithms} and on the other hand corresponding \emph{performance bounds} \cite{Rao45,Cram46,Bhatt46,Bar49,Hamm50,Chap51}.
-While the latter have originally been derived in order to benchmark different estimation algorithms, establish efficiency or identify potential for further improvement, these error bounds have become popular as a figure of merit for the design and optimization of the measurement system $q(y;\theta)$.
-Such a problem arises frequently in the field of signal processing, where not only the efficient extraction of information from noisy data is within the interest of the engineer, but also the design of the physical measurement system $q(y;\theta)$ itself.
-Note that the layout of the measurement system can significantly influence technical properties like computational complexity, power consumption, production cost, reliability, processing delay and system performance.
-Therefore, given the ability to modify the data gathering system $q(y;\theta)$ to an alternative design $p(z;\theta)$ with the altered output $Z$, exhibiting realizations $z\in\mathcal{Z}$, a rigorous method is required in order to draw a precise conclusion about the intrinsic quality of the original system $q(y;\theta)$ and the envisioned modification $p(z;\theta)$ with respect to the problem of deriving a high performance estimation procedure $\hat{\theta}(\ve{y})$ or $\hat{\theta}(\ve{z})$.
-Here $\ve{y}\in\mathcal{Y}^N$ and $\ve{z}\in\mathcal{Z}^N$ denote a collection of $N$ independent realizations of the system outputs $Y$ or $Z$.
+In such a situation, estimation theory \cite{Fisher22} \cite{Fisher25} provides a variety of useful tools.
+On the one hand, we have guidelines for the design of \emph{estimation algorithms} \cite{Kay93}, and on the other hand, corresponding \emph{performance bounds} \cite{Rao45} \cite{Cram46} \cite{Bhatt46} \cite{Bar49} \cite{Hamm50} \cite{Chap51}.
+While the latter have originally been derived to benchmark estimation algorithms, identify potential for further improvements, or to establish their efficiency, these error bounds have also become popular as a figure of merit for the design and optimization of the measurement system $q(y;\theta)$.
+Such a problem frequently arises in the field of signal processing, where not only the efficient extraction of information from noisy data is in the interest of engineers, but also the design of the physical measurement system $q(y;\theta)$ itself.
+Note that the layout of the measurement sensors can significantly influence technical properties such as computational complexity, power consumption, production cost, reliability, processing delay and system performance.
+Therefore, given the ability to modify the data gathering system $q(y;\theta)$ to an alternative design $p(z;\theta)$ with the altered output $Z$ exhibiting realizations $z\in\mathcal{Z}$, a rigorous method is required in order to draw a precise conclusion about the achievable performance of the two systems when operating with optimum estimation procedures $\hat{\theta}(\ve{y})$ or $\hat{\theta}(\ve{z})$.
+Note that here $\ve{y}\in\mathcal{Y}^N$ denotes a collection of $N$ independent realizations of the system outputs $Y$, such that